labiraus/k8s-quickstart/docs/skaffold.md

 ### Kubectl

 Skaffold can't do local deployment with manifests for kubectl.
-It instead uses remote manifests and doesn't recognise your local manifests as existing :P
+It instead uses remote manifests and doesn't recognise your local manifests as existing